Atlas200dk/sample-videoanalysisperson/Readme_en.md

          >![](public_sys-resources/icon-note.gif) **NOTE:**
          >-   **_1.31.X.X_** is the DDK version obtained from [Figure 1](#en-us_topic_0182554628_fig138681281084), it needs be filled according to the inquiry result，for example, **1.31.T15.B150**
-         >-   If the environment variables have been added, skip this step.
+         >-   If the environment variables have been added, this step can be skipped.

          Enter  **:wq!**  to save and exit.